 In addition to learning how to recognize online risks, know how to spot warning signs that your teen is in trouble.
 The more involved you are in your teen's online world, the easier it will be to catch warning signs early.
 Keep an out for warning signs like:

 - Opening new or alternate email accounts/social profiles

 Give your teen more freedom with GoHenry

 Why not show them your trust by using GoHenry?
-GoHenry is a prepaid debit card for children and teens that comes with an app for parents to help them set limits on their spending.
+GoHenry is a prepaid debit card for teens that comes with an app for parents to help them set limits on their spending.
 With GoHenry, you can give your youngsters the freedom to spend online while still being involved in their activity and keeping them safe.
 Plus, with regular allowance features, GoHenry can help your teen to learn about money management.

 92% of parents say their teens are more money confident, thanks to GoHenry.